Fluffernuttersandwich/Better7D2DbyFNS/README.md

 "I'm not trying to rob you, I'm trying to help you!" - Gandalf

+9. Two common problems, same troubleshooting steps.

-9. **Stuck on the in-game loading screen where it says "Building environment..."**
+**Stuck on the in-game world loading screen where it says "Building environment..."**

+**Crafting bug:  "My crafting queue won't complete?!"**

 Press F1, you probably have an endless wall of Red Error text dropping down like a waterfall.

 This is preventing the game from loading/working.
 Ctrl+Alt+Del, Task Manager, end the 7D2D game task.